libris/definitions/README.md

   technical terms to public vocabularies.

 * `source/vocab/enums.ttl`, `source/vocab/construct-enum-restrictions.rq`,
-  `source/marc/enums.ttl` and `source/marc/construct-enums.rq` combine to
-  create all possible "enumerable" values, stemming from controlled values for columns in fixed fields in MARC21.
+  and `source/marc/enums.ttl` define the terms (properties and classes) for controlled, "enumerable" values.
+A lot of these stem from controlled values for columns in fixed fields in MARC21.
+Some come from RDA, and some from cleaned up defintions in BibFrame 2, or our own vocabulary.
+(See links in the data for references.)

+  These files also contain certain *instances* of these classes.
+Specifically, these correspond to the domain of the properties defined as `@type: @vocab` in `source/vocab-overlay.jsonld`.
+These are special values defined within the vocabulary (often because they are very "type-like").
+A prime example is `IssuanceType`, whose values are kept together with the vocabulary itself.

+* `source/marc/construct-enums.rq` combine to create all other "enumerable" values, which may or may not become merged with other controlled lists in the future.
+(When that is done, the definition here must be removed and its URI be places in a `sameAs` relation in whatever term that is replacing it.

-**Note:** the file `source/vocab/check-bases.rq` is used to check som sanity in the generated structures.
-It is adviced to heed any warnings by correcting the relevant sources.
+**Note:** the file `source/vocab/check-bases.rq` is used to check some sanity in the generated structures.
+It is advised to heed any warnings by correcting the relevant sources.

 ## Maintenance